Mainstreet Vision for Nova Scotia Communities

 Supporting placemaking, walkability, economic activity and design of the central roads and nearby spaces in our communities.

 East Hants was a participant in the development of this project, which was led by the Nova Scotia Federation of Municipalities Active Transportation Committee and Fowler, Bauld and Mitchell (FBM).

 In total, three rural Nova Scotia communities were part of the project, and nearly 100 residents from the three communities participated in the engagement sessions.
-The study area for the project in East Hants is the Elmsdale Village Core along Highway 214 and Highway 2 in Elmsdale, NS.
+The study area for the project in East Hants was the Elmsdale Village Core along Highway 214 and Highway 2 in Elmsdale, NS.
 The other two participating communities were St. Peter’s and Westville.

-The Developing a Mainstreeting Vision for Small Nova Scotia Communities project is supported by Connect2, a grant program administered by Nova Scotia Energy and Mines and by participating partner organizations.
+The Nova Scotia Main Streets Initiative project was supported by Connect2, a grant program administered by Nova Scotia Energy and Mines and by participating partner organizations.
 The partner organizations, include Nova Scotia Transportation and Infrastructure Renewal, Bicycle Nova Scotia, Ecology Action Centre, Develop Nova Scotia, and selected municipalities and regional enterprise networks.

-On Febraury 11, 2020 approximately 30 residents, businesses and community leaders participated in a focus group workshop.
-The workshop was ocused on the Elmsdale Village Core.
+On February 11, 2020 approximately 30 residents, businesses and community leaders participated in a focus group workshop.
+The workshop was focused on the Elmsdale Village Core.
 Participants shared their experience and vision for main streets in Nova Scotia through the lenses of transportation, local economy and community placemaking.

 Nova Scotia Federation of Municipalities – Active Transportation Committee